pnnl/DHSVM-PNNL/README.md

 ## Configuration and Build with CMake ##

-DHSVM and related utilities can be configured and built using [CMake] (https://cmake.org).
+DHSVM and related utilities can be configured and built using [CMake](https://cmake.org).
 This provides an automated, cross-platform way to locate and use system libraries (X11, NetCDF, etc.) and select optional features.
 Here are some terse instructions:

   * In the top DHSVM (where `CMakeLists.txt` is located), make a directory for the build, called `build` maybe.

-  * In the `build` directory, run CMake with appropriate options, for example,
+  * In the `build` directory, run [CMake](https://cmake.org) with appropriate options, for example,

         cmake \
                 -D CMAKE_BUILD_TYPE:STRING=Release \